facebook/react-native-website/website/architecture/bundled-hermes.md

 #### Android implementation details

-To implement this on Android, we've added a new build inside the `/ReactAndroid/hermes-engine` of React Native that will take care of building Hermes and packaging for consumption ((See here for more context)[https://github.com/facebook/react-native/pull/33396]).
+To implement this on Android, we've added a new build inside the `/ReactAndroid/hermes-engine` of React Native that will take care of building Hermes and packaging for consumption ([See here for more context](https://github.com/facebook/react-native/pull/33396)).

 You can now trigger a build of Hermes engine by invoking: